 Project Timeline

 The project began in spring 2025 with early community interviews and building connections along 5th Avenue.
-Following engagement in spring and summer 2025, a draft plan will be developed in fall and winter 2025 with more engagement in early 2026.
-We expect a final plan in summer 2026 for City Council adoption.
+Following engagement in Spring and Summer 2025, a draft plan will be developed in Winter 2025 through Spring 2026 with more engagement in Summer 2026.
+We expect a final plan in Fall 2026 for City Council adoption.

 Study Area